fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/farrenmartinus.jpeg">
   <div class="team-member-info">
     <h4>Farren Martinus</h4>
-    <p>Farren joined the team in 2024.
+    <p>Farren is part of the team since 2024.
 He is a Biomedical Engineering undergraduate student with an interest in electrical engineering and medical decision support software development.
 His research focuses on the analysis of laparoscopic imaging data.</p>
   </div>
 </div>